 River definition influence on salmon fishing

-Coho, you will find in the middle section of a run, sometimes almost towards the tailout, but not quite.
-You might notice salmon rolling and jumping at the tailout.
+Coho Salmon you will find in the middle section of a run, sometimes almost towards the tail-out, but not quite.
+You might notice salmon rolling and jumping at the tail-out.
 These salmon, especially in the fall are not biters.
 They are salmon in that pre-spawning phase and will simply not voluntarily bite.
 This is one of the prime locations to floss though, so avoid this section when fishing for biting fish.

 Sometimes, the flow of a river takes various sharp turns and carves out deep holes, but later on the river flow changes.
 This water is deep, but has very little flow and is referred to as frog water.
-Both Coho and Pinks can be found in frog water and are generally very aggressive biters in these areas.
-In general, both Coho and Pinks prefer softer currents, slower water and soft edges of heavier currents.
+Both coho salmon and pink salmon can be found in frog water and are generally very aggressive biters in these areas.
+In general, both coho and pinks prefer softer currents, slower water, and soft edges of heavier currents.

 Chum salmon tend to behave like fall kings in many ways, preferring the middle to head of runs.

-Salmon that have been holding for a long time tend to not bite nearly as well as fish that are on the move, and may have just arrived to a new holding area,
+Salmon that have been holding for a long time tend to not bite nearly as well as fish that are on the move, and may have just arrived at a new holding area.

 Timing salmon fishing trips on the river